 Section 8-103B(e) of the Public Utilities Act allows an electric utility to create a regulatory asset from Energy Efficiency expenditures and to amortize and recover the total expenditures of the Energy Efficiency regulatory asset “over a period that is equal to the weighted average of the energy efficiency measure lives implemented for that year that are reflected in the regulatory asset.”
 220 ILCS 5/8-103B(e).
 This period is referred to as the weighted average measure life (WAML).
 WAML shall be calculated for an electric utility in the following manner:

-Weighted Average Measure LifeYear=n= measure=1N(ML× kWhgross )measure=1N(kWhgross )
+Weighted Average Measure LifeYear=n= measure=1N(MLmeasure× kWhgross, measure )measure=1N(kWhgross, measure )

 Where: